-When 2020 comes to a conclusion, my hope is that you will start thinking about taxes.
+When 2021 comes to a conclusion, my hope is that you will start thinking about taxes.
 You may shake your head and say, “No, I don’t file taxes as a senior living on Social Security benefits.
-I don’t have any income to report.”
+I don’t have any earned income to report.”
 After reading this page and perhaps exploring the rest of my website, I think you might start to rethink that position.

 This is one of the most common questions I hear from Arizona seniors who live primarily on Social Security benefits.
 They don't know how to get tax relief because many seniors don’t file income taxes because they think they have nothing to report.
 This is just another reason to file with the state come tax time: You have money to collect!

 Arizona has a Property Tax Refund Credit that allows seniors who rent their homes to receive a refund for all property taxes paid throughout the year.
 If you didn’t know that you pay property tax as a renter, it’s time to get out your lease and look at your terms.
-Some leases will specify the property tax clearly while others may require you to ask your landlord if they pay property tax on your unit.
+Some leases will specify the property tax clearly while others may require you to ask your landlord or property manager if they pay property tax on your unit.

 I was shocked when I moved to Arizona more than a decade ago and realized that renters are charged property tax.
 It didn’t seem fair, but the law in Arizona does allow this.
 Basically, the property owner is allowed to pass their tax bill down to their renter.
 This is paid as a percentage of the rental fee, and it is tacked onto the monthly rental payment.